-When motorists don’t carry insurance or carry enough insurance, they’re rarely ever hurting themselves—they’re hurting the people they strike in an accident.
-Victims often have to turn to their own insurance company to pick up the slack, which can be a difficult and confusing process without the right kind of help.
+Insurance is important for all motorists.
+It’s what we rely on when we need to cover enormous hospital bills after an accident.
+Even though motorists in Ohio are required to carry insurance, some drivers ignore the law, can’t afford insurance, or purchase minimal amounts.
+When motorists don’t carry enough insurance, they’re rarely ever hurting themselves—they’re hurting the people they strike in an accident.
+Victims often have to turn to their own insurance company to provide financial coverage for their damages, which can be a difficult and confusing process without the right kind of help.

 When the driver does not carry enough insurance or has no insurance, the victim may be left dealing with the aftermath.
 If the victim has underinsured motorist coverage in their insurance plan, this policy can be used to supplement what the at-fault driver’s insurance does not cover.

 If you do not have this coverage and are in an accident with an underinsured or uninsured driver, the effects can be financially devastating.
 You will be responsible for any medical care and property damage that has not been covered via an insurance policy.

-Our lawyers have more than 40 years of experience negotiating with insurance companies.
-We will help you understand what your policy covers, and help you determine what compensation you are eligible for.
+Our knowledgeable counsel can negotiate for you.
+Our lawyers have more than 40 years of collective experience in negotiating with insurance companies.
+We will help you understand what your policy covers and help you determine what compensation you deserve.
+If you were the victim of a hit-and-run accident or are struggling to pay back hospital bills because the at-fault driver carried only minimal insurance, The Attkisson Law Firm in Dayton, Ohio, can help.
+Call us at 937-918-7555 to schedule your free initial consultation.